Tuesday’s ‘Days Of Our Lives’ Spoilers: Xander Is Busted, JJ Wants A Change

 In addition, JJ and Haley’s roommate, Tripp Dalton (Lucas Adams) has developed romantic feelings for Haley, which has made things awkward all the way around.

-Tripp will open up to his step-mother, Dr. Kayla Brady (Mary Beth Evans) on Tuesday and reveal his feelings for Haley and the rough situation he’s in living with her and JJ.
+Tripp will open up to his step-mother, Dr. Kayla Brady (Mary Beth Evans), on Tuesday and reveal his feelings for Haley and the rough situation he’s in living with her and JJ.

 In addition, Dr. Marlena Evans (Deidre Hall) will tell her husband John Black (Drake Hogestyn) about the odd encounter that she had with “Nicole.”